 which is the prior, clicked, page from the one the user viewed and

-The said data shall be used for technical and statistical reasons and may be processed
+The said data shall be used for technical, statistical and website security reasons and may be processed

 CENSUS will not be liable for any claim brought by a user, subject to the extent that

 such action or omission resulted directly from the user’s instructions.
 The user